OpenSourcePolitics/recruitment-tests/questions/README.md

     Answer ->

-## [For Python developers] Can you name 5 python librairies that you have you used for your personal or studies project and how they were useful?
+## [For Python developers] Can you name 5 python librairies that you used during your previous jobs (studies, personal or professional projects) and how they were useful?

     Answer ->